 SAFE Policy Lecture: Thomas Wieser

-He taught at the University of Colorado, Boulder (Fulbright scholarship), as well as the Institute of Advanced Studies, Vienna.
-He spent 4 years as an economist in EFTA in Geneva, where he was in charge of negotiations with the EU on state aid affairs.
-Prior to this, he worked in banking in Vienna, and as a research economist.
+After graduating in Economics (University of Innsbruck), he pursued post-graduate studies in theoretical and mathematical economics and taught at the University of Colorado, Boulder (Fulbright scholarship) as well as at the Institute of Advanced Studies, Vienna.
+He spent 4 years with EFTA in Geneva, where his responsibilities included negotiations with the EU on state aid affairs.
+Prior to that, he worked in banking in Vienna and as a research economist.
 He chaired the OECD Committee on Financial Markets from 2005-2009 and served as the President of the Economic and Financial Committee of the EU from March 2009 to March 2011 and was re-elected in January 2012.